cft-postoj/crowdfundingtoolbox/README.md

 Every widget has live preview, which help to customize widget content.
 Preview is scaled to 55% from original.

+In project you can find several schedule jobs for storing user data, checking payments etc. You can find and edit it in Laravel project --> app/console/Kernel.php

 #### Portal communication
 If you can show created widgets on your portal, you have to paste external script to portal footer.
 Communication script is in public folder of Laravel app - /public/js/crowdFundingToolbox.js